YuniqueUnic/animated-sign-4u/README.md

 - Use per-character colors or gradients
 - Enable Hanzi stroke-by-stroke animation
 - Export SVG / PNG / GIF or copy an API URL
+- Share the current configuration as a short URL for the builder UI

 ---